frack113/sigma_logsource_helper/README.md

 in the question section:
 - `information` give some information.
 - `ask` is the text of the question, I do not think the `?` is usefull here
-- `logsource` is the list of logsource uuid that you need to use if you answer yes
+- `uuid_ref` is the list of uuid that you need to use if you answer yes

 ## Example for boolean question